Tips for handling your employees’ invisible disabilities

 Unfortunately, disability discrimination charges are increasing at both federal and state levels.
 And even though HR personnel are continually educated on the ADA, not all employers are in tune with applicable laws and regulations.

 Marshall Tanick, an attorney with the law firm Mansfield, Tanick and Cohen, and an author of numerous articles related to disabilities in the workplace, says any discussion about a worker’s disability should be brought up only with HR personnel and discussions should focus on potential and needed accommodations, not prognoses, therapies, or current concerns.

 “Once an employee is hired, the employee may want to subsequently bring up the hidden disability,” says Tanick.
 “An employee might want to explain the nature of the disability and what type of accommodations may need to be made, such as an occasional absence for appointments.
 However, the employee should not indicate, directly or indirectly, that the disability prevents them from doing the essential functions of the job, because, if it does, then they are not legally protected under ADA or any disability laws.”

-However, some employees feel that talking about the disability with coworkers can be helpful, because it may lead to understanding and a willingness to work together to help accommodate them and make them as productive as possible.
+However, some employees also feel that talking more openly with coworkers about their invisible disability can be helpful.
+Some feel it may lead to understanding and a willingness to work together to help accommodate them and make them as productive as possible.

 “People develop relationships and feel the need to share their personal and daily issues with coworkers,” says Jaros.
 “Some people are very close with those they work with, and for some, being open about it helps them deal with it better.”